carbon-language/carbon-lang/flang/documentation/mod-files.md

 ## Format

-The proposed format for module files is a Fortran source.
+The proposed format for module files is Fortran source.
 Declarations of all visibile entities will be included, along with private entities that they depend on.
 Executable statements will be omitted.